Leagas/sam-local-template/readme.md

 3. npm run local
 	- invoke the local function with our event.json
 4. npm run package
-	- zip the files for deplot to aws
+	- zip the files for deploy to aws

 Any npm packages you need for your script to run should be installed in the ./src/ directory